-Before you sign on, you can ask the study team as many questions as you would like.
+You found a local clinical trial opportunity that you’d like to participate in, and you passed the trial’s pre-screening process.
+Now you’re ready to sign an informed consent form and start the study.
+However, before you sign on, you can ask the study team as many questions as you would like.
 Here are some ideas to get you started as you’re evaluating the study and making your decision.

-2. What is the goal of the study?
+What is the goal of the study?
 Phase I trials test potential new treatments for safety, while Phase II and III continue testing for safety as well as how effective a treatment is.
 Find out what symptoms the potential treatment aims to address and if there are any other goals of the study.

-4. Does the study include a placebo?
+Does the study include a placebo?
 A placebo is a medication that has no effect.
 Some clinical trials measure a potential new treatment against a placebo.
 Others test a new treatment against the existing standard of care.

-6. Can I continue taking the study drug after the trial if it works for me?
+Can I continue taking the study drug after the trial if it works for me?
 Some research studies will allow you to continue taking the study drug after the end of the trial.

-10. What happens if my condition gets worse or I am injured during the trial?
+What happens if my condition gets worse or I am injured during the trial?
 It’s important to ask about your personal health and safety before joining a trial.

 What did previous studies find out about the treatment?
 Have the results been published?
 If you are participating in a Phase II or Phase III study, ask about the results from previous trials.
 You may be able to read about the studies online if they were published in a journal.